Environment of Bosnia and Herzegovina: Mountains

-Jahorina (1913m, 6275 ft) is a mountain range bordering Trebevic.
+Jahorina (1913 m, 6275 ft) is a mountain range bordering Trebevic.
 It is also above Sarajevo.
-It has two main fresh-water springs, which supply areas around the city with water.
-The springs flow into the river Bosna and Drina.
-Jahorina is also a source of strong winds, and scarce land-usage.
+It has two main fresh-water springs, which supply areas around the city.
+The springs flow into the rivers Bosna and Drina.
+Jahorina is also a source of strong winds, and scarce usable land.
 Most of Jahorina is covered by thick forests, the highest ones reaching heights of 1700 m (5577 ft).
 Its vegetation is luxuriant.
 A plane called Saracevo Polje is especially wealthy due to its specific position and sun exposure.
-Blueberries, strawberries, many different varieties of flowers as well as maple grow in this area.
+Blueberries, strawberries, many varieties of flowers as well as maple grow in this area.
 The mountain was named after the abundance of maple that grows here.

-As far as biodiversity, the mountain Treskavica is one of the most rich mountains in the country.
+As far as biodiversity, the mountain Treskavica is one of the richest mountains in the country.
 This is likely due to the abundance of water sources.
 Several little springs are present as well as two smaller and three bigger natural lakes.
 The geological structure is the cause of such abundance of water.
-Trees such as beech, and red maple are abundant on this mountain.
+Trees such as beech, and red maple are abundant.

 Water

 Water is the biggest opportunity for the economic expansion of Bosnia and Herzegovina.
 Higher levels of water increased the GDP by 0.3%, due to boosted electricity production and exports.
-The United Nations conducted a survey in 2013 and asked participants to identify the biggest priority for the improvement of the country and "Water, Energy Efficiency and Environmental Sustainability" was ranked priority number five out of fifteen total.
+The United Nations conducted a survey in 2013 and asked participants to identify the biggest priority for the improvement of the country and "Water, Energy Efficiency and Environmental Sustainability" was ranked priority number five out of fifteen.
 There are no existing water management facilities, which is a big disadvantage to the potential of water exploitation in the country, as well as maintaining the quality and quantity of water.
-Flood control facilities have not been updated or maintained since the war, considering that the country is surrounded by rivers, and towns are situated right next to rivers such as Vrbas, Sava, Drina and Bosna, the damages caused by potential floods would be enormous.
+Flood control facilities have not been updated or maintained since the war in the 1990s.
+Considering that the country is surrounded by rivers, and towns are situated right next to rivers such as Vrbas, Sava, Drina and Bosna, the damages caused by potential floods would be enormous.
 The only cleaning or disinfection methods used to clean the water is chlorine disinfection.
 Most of the municipalities and areas in the country have access to clean water.
 There are no reported areas that lack water.
 A sample group was interviewed in 2011, and the results of that survey showed that most people were satisfied with the quality and access to the water.